 Emulation

-The IBM PS/1 model 2011 computer boots with the IBM PC DOS operating system.
-It is possible to emulate the MS-DOS environment with DOSBox (although DOSBox is an emulator for x86 systems).
+The IBM PS/1 Model 2011 computer starts with IBM PC DOS operating system.
+It is possible to emulate the MS-DOS environment with Dosbox (although Dosbox is an emulator for X86 systems).

-Another very nice emulator, specific for the IBM PS/1 model 2011 is IBMulator, an open source project that can be downloaded for free from GitHub.
-To work, IBMulator needs the BIN file that contains the computer's ROM.
-This file can be found on the internet or can be obtained from an original IBM PS/1 by running the ROMDUMP.EXE utility.
+Another very nice emulator, specific for the IBM PS/1 Model 2011 is IBMulator, an open source project that can be downloaded for free from Github.
+To work, ibmulator needs the Bin file that contains the computer of the computer.
+This file can be found on the internet or can be obtained from an original PS/1 IBM/1, performing the romdump.exe utility.

 Power supply

-The power supply of the IBM PS/1 model 2011 personal computer is inside the monitor.
-On the back of the monitor, there is the IEC C14 power connector, where you can connect the mains power cable.
-The monitor brings the power supply voltage (36V direct current) to the computer, which is then regulated via a card mounted on the motherboard.
-The monitor connects to the computer using two cables: the VGA cable and the power cable.
+The PS/1 Model 2011 personal computer power supply is inside the monitor.
+Posteriorly to the monitor, there is the IEC C14 power connector, where you can connect the network power cord.
+The monitor brings the power supply voltage (36V in continuous current) to the computer, which is then adjusted via the mounted card on the motherboard.
+The monitor connects to the computer via two cables: the VGA and the power supply.

 The power switch is on the monitor, in front, and turns on both the monitor and the computer at the same time.